matt-bendel/DDfire/README.md

 - `--diffusion_config`: The config file for the diffusion process used by the pretrained model
 - `--data_config`: The config for the dataset being used
 - `--problem_config`: The config for the inverse problem being solved
+- `--fire_config`: The config for DDfire for the current dataset
 - `--noiseless`: If this argument is present no noise is added to the measurements
 - `--sig_y`: The measurement noise standard deviation
 - `--nfes`: The number of NFEs to run
-- `--clamp-denoise`: Whether or not to clamp raw outputs from the pretrained model
-- `--clamp-fire-ddim`: Whether or not to clamp the FIRE output
+- `--gpus`: The number of GPUs to use

-An example invocation for Gaussian deblurring with noiseless FFHQ data is
+An example invocation for Gaussian deblurring with noisy FFHQ data is
 ```
 python main.py \
 --model_config=configs/ffhq_model_config.yaml \
 --diffusion_config=configs/ffhq_diffusion_config.yaml \
 --data_config=configs/ffhq_config.yaml \
 --problem_config=configs/problems/ffhq/blur_gauss_config.yaml \
---noiseless --nfes=100 --clamp-denoise --clamp-fire-ddim
+--fire_config=configs/fire_config_imagenet.yaml
+--sig_y=0.05 --nfes=1000 --gpus=1
 ```

 Similarly, an example for Gaussian deblurring with noisy ImageNet data is